fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 The global prompt batch G starts at 16 and follows the ``2x/1.5x`` growth rule.
 The regular grid runs sequentially within one Engine per topology.
 Every capacity-boundary ``2x/1.5x`` candidate owns a separate Engine lifetime and a 360-second budget.
-Every point has three same-G warmups followed by three measurements.
+Regular points have three same-G warmups followed by three measurements; scheduler points whose three-run max/min exceeds 1.3 remain ``unstable``.
+This update adds non-power-of-two fine grids near the TP1, PP2, and PP4 frontiers.
+Those points also use three warmups, followed by seven timed runs whose median resists periodic scheduler slow samples while the plot retains the complete min/max range.
 Engine startup was excluded and Radix cache was disabled.
 SGLang workers do not expose PyTorch allocator peak, so the horizontal axis uses the busiest GPU's post-generation NVML device-memory usage.
 It includes the ``memory_fraction_static=0.5`` KV pool and is not directly comparable to Vision peak allocated memory.
-Scheduler points whose three-run max/min exceeds 1.3 remain in the CSV as ``unstable`` and are omitted from the curve.
 The static KV pool and MiB-resolution NVML readings can give different G values the same horizontal coordinate.
 The CSV retains every measurement, while lines connect only the throughput-memory Pareto frontier.
 Only the highest-throughput point at equal memory enters a line, avoiding vertical